 Pronunciation of 'Sarcococca'

-The word 'Sarcococca' refers to a genus of flowering plants in the family Buxaceae, commonly known as sweet box.
-It is pronounced as 'sahr-koh-KOH-kuh' in English.
+The word 'Sarcococca' refers to a genus of flowering plants in the boxwood family, known for their small, fragrant flowers and evergreen foliage.
+It is pronounced as 'sar-ko-KOK-uh' in English (en-US).

-The word 'Sarcococca' originates from Greek, where 'sarco' means 'flesh' and 'kokkos' means 'berry', referring to the fleshy berries produced by these plants.
+The word 'Sarcococca' originates from Greek, where 'sarx' means 'flesh' and 'kokkos' means 'berry', referring to the fleshy berries of the plant.

 Pronunciation Details